team1aptech/Project1/README.md

 With terminal go to the forder keep this project (forder keep file server.js) and write: node server.js for running node server with localhost:8080

-Go to you browser with localhost:8080 and see this website.
+Go to your browser with localhost:8080 and see this website.

 Thanks and best regard,